InCuca/ic-vslider/README.md

 [https://unpkg.com/ic-vslider/dist/ic-vslider](https://unpkg.com/ic-vslider/dist/ic-vslider)

 [unpkg.com](https://unpkg.com) provides NPM-based CDN links.
 The above link will always point to the latest release on NPM.
-You can also use a specific version/tag via URLs like https://unpkg.com/ic-vslider@{{ $version }}/dist/ic-vslider.js
+You can also use a specific version/tag via URLs like https://unpkg.com/ic-vslider/dist/ic-vslider.js

 Include ic-vslider after Vue and it will install itself automatically: